ZiminYue/CosmosVision/DevLogs/Development.md

 ### September 18
 - Following one of the tester's suggestions, added guiding text on the canvas screen.
 - Made the canvas window pop up as full screen for better UX

+### September 19
+- Made some adjustments to the guiding text